nklerk/nl.nielsdeklerk.neeo/README.md

 * Add buttons to your virtual devices.
 * Add sliders to your virtual devices.
 * Add switches to your virtual devices.
+* Add textlabels to your virtual devices.
 * Add predefined media buttons to your virtual devices.
 * Add predefined digit buttons to your virtual devices.
 * Add predefined power buttons to your virtual devices.
 * Add predefined navigation buttons to your virtual devices.
+* Added virtual devices contain a default set of buttons.

 Availeble triggers: